zhanghaicang/carbonmatrix_public/README.md

 data_dir: input directory of pdb files
 output_dir: output directory
 name_idx: list of pdb ids whose pdb files have been put in the input directory

-**Citation**\
-Accurate and robust protein sequence design with CarbonDesign.
-M. Ren, C. Yu, D. Bu, H. Zhang.
-Nature Machine Intelligence.
-6, 536–547 (2024). https://doi.org/10.1038/s42256-024-00838-2

-**Contributions**\
-H.Z. conceived the ideas and implemented the CarbonDesign model and algorithms.
-H.Z. and M.R. designed the experiments, and M.R. conducted the main experiments and analysis.
-M.R. wrote the manuscript.
-H.Z., D.B. and C.Y. revised the manuscript.